And How to Recognise It in the Man You Love

 Yet deep down… he is hurting, on his own, silently.

 His mind becomes a storm of fear, struggle, and confusion.
 He wants to speak but doesn’t know how to do this as he feels afraid to reveal what’s truly happening inside him.
-He may have anger, guilt, and frustration they all live within him, but he can never find a voice to go with the feelings.
+He may have anger, guilt, and frustration that all live within him, but he can never find a voice to go with the feelings.
 No one taught him how to connect to his inner world or to honour his emotions and to let them move through him rather than against him.

 So he suppresses them, layer by layer, day after day, feeling the same.
 He still believes silence is strength, not realising the quiet damage it causes.
 When at home, he wears a brave face so his family won’t worry, but the lack of communication only deepens the divide.